3.12.2. Rules for adding attributes to railway items

 For example: Vostochnaya Platform.

-When entering names, you should follow the same rules for name formatting that apply to motorways (see section 126.96.36.199.
-Name of road
+When naming, follow the same rules for name formatting that apply to motorways (see Section 18.104.22.168.
+Name of road).

 - You can enter the direction of train routes for the “also known as, historical” name type.